Can Rewards and Consequences Make Kids’ Behavior Challenges Worse?

-“Martina,” a 7-year-old in a special-needs classroom, wanted to let her teacher know that she was feeling anxious, so she tried to connect with her, repeatedly grabbing at her arm and shirt.
+“Martina,” a 7-year-old in a mixed inclusion classroom, wanted to let her teacher know that she was feeling anxious, so she tried to connect with her, repeatedly grabbing at her arm and shirt.
 The teacher had been trained to ignore “negative” behaviors, so the more Martina grabbed, the less attention she gave her.
 Her strategy was to reward positive behaviors and provide consequences for negative ones.

 Finally, interpreting Martina’s actions as a learned maladaptive behavior, the teacher asked an aide to stand outside the door with her to help her calm down.
 But instead of calming down, Martina got so upset that she wet herself—a signal that her autonomic nervous system was experiencing increased levels of distress.
 The teacher’s well-meaning attempt to solve a problem only exacerbated it.

 Over several decades as a child psychologist, I have seen this kind of scenario play out again and again.
 I have worked with many hundreds of children with behavioral challenges—some from loving and stable homes, some in the foster system, some biological, some adopted.
 For many of them, this sort of traditional discipline based on rewards and consequences simply doesn’t work.
 Some children end up with diagnoses such as ODD (Oppositional Defiant Disorder), and traditional behavior-management approaches used with many of them not only prove ineffective, they exacerbate the problem.

 Why don’t rewards and consequences work for certain types of behavioral challenges?
 Because approaches that focus on managing surface behaviors aren’t necessarily grounded in current neuroscience and our understanding of emotional development.
 When we shift to an approach that is grounded in neuroscience, we find that children’s challenging behaviors decrease when we properly meet their relational, emotional, and physiological needs.